Anand-kumar96/social-media-mern-project/README.md

 - set up Environment Variables
 - add Secret Files
 - deployed.
+for frontend, backend and Socket
 ```

 ## To-do 🗒

-* Review and rating
+* Comments
-  - Implement Review page so that user can review booked tours from website.
+  - Implement Comments feature so that any user can comment on post.
-* Booking
+* Stories
-  - Prevent duplicate bookings after a user has booked that exact tour
-  - Implement favorite tours page
+  - Implement stories features so that user can share their story.
 * Advanced authentication features
   - Two-factor authentication
 * And More!
 There's always room for improvement!